 3 {.th} | Lamp | Standard lamp | 120.75

-In this example, using [*attribute lists*](#attribute_lists) we specify the class `{.th}` that
+In this example, we use [*attribute lists*](#attribute_lists) to specify the class `{.th}` that

 makes the table sidebar have the same format as the table header.
 The class `.th` is defined in